PocketRelay/Website/src/pages/guide/server/building.md

 If you are on Windows the file will be named `pocket-relay.exe` and if you are on Linux it will be named `pocket-relay`

 Now you can use that binary the same way as the pre-built binaries.
-Refer back to the Server Executable guide for what to do next
+Refer back to the [Server Executable Guide](/guide/server/executable) for what to do next